|Scientific Name||Lolium rigidum (Gaud.)|

 Mainly found in summer annual cereals, pastures and legumes fallow land, in vineyards, olive plantations, and sandy places.

-Annual ryegrass is not a very competitive weed, however seed bank numbers in many infested areas are high and it becomes established early in the growing season of grain crops, pastures and legumes.
-Ryegrass plants produce large numbers of tillers, prefer reduced tillage systems, evlove resistance to many grassweed herbicides and non selective herbicide.
+Annual ryegrass is not a very competitive weed, however, seed bank numbers in many infested areas are high and it becomes established early in the growing season of grain crops, pastures and legumes.
+Ryegrass plants produce large numbers of tillers, prefer reduced tillage systems.
+Some biotypes developed resistance to many grass herbicides and non-selective herbicides.

 Integrated Crop Management

-Intensive grazing in infested pastures, deep soil tillage (burying of weed seed below 5 cm; 1.97 inch) can greatly reduce the amount of ryegrass germinating with or in the crop.
+Intensive grazing of infested pastures, deep soil tillage (burying of weed seed below 5 cm; 1.97 inch) can greatly reduce the amount of ryegrass germinating with or in the crop.